Type 271 radar: Development

-While the Navy's radar development was making great strides, their performance in the Battle of the Atlantic was dismal.
-Through the summer and autumn of 1940, a period after the Fall of France later called the First Happy Time by Germans, losses in the North Atlantic rose to unsustainable levels.
+While the Navy's radar development was making great strides, operational use in the Battle of the Atlantic only began in 1941.
+Through the summer and autumn of 1940, a period after the Fall of France later called the First Happy Time by Germans, British losses in the North Atlantic rose to unsustainable levels.

 A report on the state of the ongoing U-boat war in September noted that 70% of all successful attacks by U-boats were made at night and on the surface.
 This was possible because Asdic could not detect a surfaced submarine, and the radars available at that time were too large to be fitted to the most common escorts.
 During this wide-ranging "Trade Protection Meeting", the call for "An efficient radar set for anti-submarine surface and air escorts must be developed" was approved by the Prime Minister and given the highest national priority.

 In October 1940 a team from the ASE under the direction of Stenhard Landale was sent to the TRE's labs in Swanage to study their lash-up devices.
 By this time the TRE had two systems in operation and the second could be mounted on a trailer.
 When tested on the sea-side cliff near the labs, this radar successfully detected small ships in Swanage Bay.
 The Navy team developed their own version of the prototype, known only as "Apparatus C", which was tested for the first time on the trailer on 8 December 1940.